KMD98/AMGCP_MSSTATE/README.md

 ## Support
   - If you run into problems or have questions.
 Reach out to me at khadan.manh@gmail.com or dan@gri.msstate.edu
   - Reach out to Collin Mcleod if I do not answer on time. cm2928@msstate.edu
-  - Our principal investigar is Alex Thomasson. athomassons@abe.msstate.edu
+  - Our principal investigor is Alex Thomasson. athomassons@abe.msstate.edu